 Each state has its own set of legal guidelines used to determine if and when a modification of child support is appropriate.
 In Georgia, it’s up to the petitioning party to prove there has been a substantial change in circumstance on the part of either parent.

-While the term “substantial change in circumstance” is somewhat vague, here are a few examples routinely seen by the court:
+While the term “substantial change in circumstance” is somewhat vague, here are a few examples the courts routinely see:

 - One of the parents loses his or her job